- Photo credit: Scott Hess

-The county's Penngrove facility, which serves 1,300 customers compared to the 62,000 served by the Petaluma system, is has been disproportionately prone to overflowing leaking, according to the report.
+The county's Penngrove sewer collection system, which serves 1,300 customers compared to the 62,000 served by the Petaluma collection system, is has been disproportionately prone to overflowing leaking, according to the report.

 Between 2007 and 2017, Petaluma's system overflowed 77 times, while the county's Penngrove station spilled over just 17 times.

-However, despite being a fraction of the size of the Petaluma system and leaking far fewer times, the Penngrove facility poured 534,331 gallons of sewage into the watershed over the 10-year period, compared to the roughly 818,475 gallons of overflow tied to the Petaluma facility.
+However, despite being a fraction of the size of the Petaluma system and leaking far fewer times, the Penngrove system poured 534,331 gallons of sewage into the watershed over the 10-year period, compared to the roughly 818,475 gallons of overflow tied to the Petaluma collection system.